MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

 This section describes scenarios in which validation is also needed or useful.

 - **Validation before the cluster is configured:**
   - **A set of servers ready to become a failover cluster:** This is the most straightforward validation scenario.
 The hardware components (systems, networks, and storage) are connected, but the systems aren't yet functioning as a cluster.
-Running tests in this situation has no affect on availability.
+Running tests in this situation has no effect on availability.

   - **Server VMs:** For virtualized servers in a cluster, run cluster validation as you would on any other new cluster.
 The requirement to run the feature is the same whether you have:
     - A "host cluster" where failover occurs between two physical computers.